 unique sequence of level numbers (and have a batch file to correctly select the

-starting map number) it is possible for quite a few maps and sequenced sets to
+starting map number) it is possible for quite a few maps and

 PLAYING NEW MAPS